 Many of us are eager for our turn to get the vaccine.
 There are currently limited COVID-19 vaccine doses being distributed by the federal government to states; however, it is expected vaccine supply will increase.
 Watch below for updates on providers who are actively taking vaccine registrations and appointments.

-Please continue to follow public health guidelines – wear a mask, maintain a social distance and continue to wash your hands repeatedly.
+Continue to follow public health guidelines – wear a mask, maintain a social distance and continue to wash your hands repeatedly.

 The CDC has released guidelines to follow once you've been fully vaccinated.
 Some of those include: